Use S-Function Target for Model or Subsystem

 Data stores placed outside the subsystem, but accessed by Data Store Read or Data Store Write blocks.

-You cannot specify Inport or Outport block parameters by using subsystem mask variables if you want to generate an S-Function block from the subsystem.
-The software produces an error when you try to run a simulation that uses the S-Function block, for example:
+S-functions generated from a subsystem with Inport or Outport block parameters specified by subsystem mask variables produce an error when you try to run a simulation that uses the S-Function block.

 Invalid setting in 'testSystem/Subsystem/__OutputSSForSFun__/Out2' for parameter 'PortDimensions' ...